Important Information and Policies

 Our Culture of Care

 Kennedy Krieger Institute recognizes and respects the rights of patients and their families and treats them with courtesy and dignity.
-Care is provided in a manner that preserves cultural, psychosocial, spiritual and personal values, beliefs, and preferences.
-We encourage patients and families to become active partners in their care by asking questions, requesting resources, and advocating for the services and support they need.
+Kennedy Krieger Institute provides care that preserves cultural, psychosocial, spiritual, and personal values, beliefs, and preferences.
+Care is free from discrimination based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression including transgender.
+We encourage patients and families to become active partners in their care by asking questions, seeking resources, and advocating for the services and support they need.

 - Code of Organization Ethics

 - Ethics Committee